Sugiura-Laboratory/Experimental_Trial_Randomizer_En/ReadME.txt

 ■ Overview

 This Shiny app is designed for researchers conducting experiments (e.g., in psychology), where stimulus durations (e.g., 30s, 45s, 55s) need to be randomly assigned in a non-repeating order per participant.
 The results can be exported as a CSV file.

-The output CSV is encoded in **UTF-8 with BOM**, ensuring **full compatibility with Microsoft Excel on Windows/macOS** (without garbled characters).
+The output CSV is encoded in UTF-8 with BOM, ensuring full compatibility with Microsoft Excel on Windows/macOS (without garbled characters).

 ---